What is a Good Credit Score?

-A credit score is a grade that indicates how good you are with managing debt and payments, and helps lenders decide if lending to you is worth the potential risk.
+A credit score is a grade that indicates how good you are with managing debt and payments.
+Whenever a lender loans money, there is always some amount of risk involved.
+A credit score helps lenders decide if lending to you is worth the potential risk.

-Your credit score is a number that falls within a range, from low (poor) to high (excellent).
-The FICO® Score (the most popular and commonly used) has a range of 300-850.
+Your credit score is a number that falls within a range, from low (poor), to high (excellent).
 The lower your score, the more of a credit risk you are.
 The higher your score, the lower the risk, and the more likely you are to get approved for credit and qualify for better rates.